TrellixVulnTeam/swahilipython_SCMU/Doc/library/statistics.rst

    results, the number of data points in *data* should be larger than *n*.
    Raises :exc:`StatisticsError` if there are not at least two data points.

-   The cut points are linearly interpolated from the two nearest data points.
+   The cut points are linearly interpolated kutoka the two nearest data points.
 For example, if a cut point falls one-third of the distance between two sample values, ``100`` and ``112``, the cut-point will evaluate to ``104``.

-   The *method* for computing quantiles can be varied depending on whether the *data* includes or excludes the lowest and highest possible values from the population.
+   The *method* for computing quantiles can be varied depending on whether the *data* includes or excludes the lowest and highest possible values kutoka the population.

-   The default *method* is "exclusive" and is used for data sampled from a population that can have more extreme values than found in the samples.
+   The default *method* is "exclusive" and is used for data sampled kutoka a population that can have more extreme values than found in the samples.
 The portion of the population falling below the *i-th* of *m* sorted data points is computed as ``i / (m + 1)``.
 Given nine